USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch08_input_files.md

 <a id=ctm_vsed_diag></a>
 ### CTM_VSED_DIAG
 The VSED_DIAG file provides diagnostic output of particle gravitational settling velocities.
 It is controlled by the VDIFF_DIAG_FILE environment variable and activated when gravitational sedimentation is turned on.

 <a id=ltnghourly></a>
-### LTNG_HOURLY
+### LTNG_DIAG1
 Hourly 3-D lightning NO emissions calculated in-line by the CCTM.

 <a id=ltngcol></a>
-### LTNG_COL
+### LTNG_DIAG2
 Hourly column-total lightning NO emissions calculated in-line by the CCTM.

 <a id=ctm_rj></a>